politan/politan/README.md

 - I started coding back when floppy disks were still a thing.
 - My bike is faster than your Wi-Fi (unless you're on fiber).
 - The most stable relationship I have is with my IDE.
+- I break code for fun and fix it for survival (because security isn't just a buzzword).
 ```

 ---